oraichain/wasmd/indexer/README.md

 psql-conn = "postgresql://admin:root@localhost:5432/node_indexer?sslmode=disable"
 ```

-you also need to create a new file called `indexer.toml` like follows in .oraid/config dir:
+we also need to create a new file called `indexer.toml` like follows in .oraid/config dir:

 ```toml
 ###############################################################################